Intuit QuickBooks Small Business Index, October 2025

 But, spreadsheet formulas are considered digital links, so businesses can use them to fill in data automatically.

-Similarly, any use of formulas to transfer data from one sheet to another is also considered a digital link for the purposes of MTD for VAT.
+Similarly, any use of formulas to transfer data from one sheet to another is also considered a digital link.

 According to HMRC, the following will be accepted as digital links: